yogeshhk/YogShastra/Notes.md

 ### Why Meditate?
 * Change your Brain's Default Mode  https://www.youtube.com/watch?v=aAVPDYhW_nw&list=PLuOCYTZXw6HbE12JZGGD7-1aa_8BXyqLu&index=5

+# Yog
+- yuj: to unite: body and mind, atma to paramatma
+- Keep it open source, anyone can add, but preserve core essence, spread it free
+- Body as onion peels: स्थुल, सूक्श्म, अति सुक्श्म, आत्मा
+- dhyan means attention, to thoughts like a witness
+- thoughts come from mind, truth is in no-mind state

+## References:
+- Sam Harris: Waking Up;
+   - Religion is primarily for social conduct, may have personal enhancement
+   - Spirituality is for humanity, universal, away from religion, deeper experience
+   - Mindfulness is a state of being clear, non-judgmental and un-distracted attention to the contents of consciousness (mind) whether pleasant or unpleasant.
+   - Mindfulness gives better, more skilled, perspective to look at things

 ### Mental Toughness
 * Cold water bath
 * Unplug mobile, keep only for all